ci-c/todo-cli/README.md

-# [WiP] Todo.txt CLI Manager
+# [WIP] Todo.txt CLI Manager

 Todo.txt CLI Manager is a command-line interface tool for managing your tasks using the Todo.txt format.
 This simple and efficient tool helps you organize your to-do list directly from the terminal.
-However, it's important to note that the Todo.txt format does not provide backward compatibility, so users may need to adjust their existing todo.txt files to work with this tool.

 ## Features